charlesmulder/charlesmulder.net/index.md

 I garden.

-I live on a mountain.
+I live on a mountain just outside Paarl in the Cape Winelands of South Africa.

 [contact me]({% link collaborate.html %})